Oluyomy/Transforming_e-commerce_transactions/README.md

 - Identify countries with the highest and lowest profit.
 - Who are the most profitable customers?
 - What are the 5 top high income product worldwide?
-- what are the strategies that could be recommended to gain more profit in the business?
+- what are the recommendation for more profit in the business?

 -
 # Process